 The more time that has passed since treatment ended, the less likely the tumor will return.
 At this point, monitoring for late effects becomes an important part of follow-up visits.
 Late effects can occur almost anywhere in the body and include physical problems, such as heart and lung problems and second cancers, and emotional and cognitive (memory, thinking, and attention) problems, such as anxiety, depression, and learning difficulties.

 Based on the type of treatment your child received, the doctor will recommend the examinations and tests needed to check for late effects.
-Usually, patients will have blood tests to make sure no changes have occurred in their kidney function.
-This is especially important for patients who have 1 kidney or had a partial nephrectomy.
+Usually, people will have blood tests to make sure no changes have occurred in their kidney function.
+This is especially important for people who have 1 kidney or had a partial nephrectomy.
 Follow-up care should also address your child’s quality of life, including any developmental or emotional concerns.

 The Children's Oncology Group (COG) has studied the physical and psychological effects that childhood cancer survivors face.
 Based on these studies, COG has created recommendations for long-term follow-up care for childhood, adolescent, and young adult cancer survivors that can be found on a separate website.